blinken/amz_sp_api/lib/fulfillment-inbound-api-model/docs/FbaInboundApi.md

 require 'fulfillment-inbound-api-model'

 api_instance = AmzSpApi::FulfillmentInboundApiModel::FbaInboundApi.new

-marketplace_id = 'marketplace_id_example' # String | A marketplace identifier.
-Specifies the marketplace where the product would be stored. opts = {
+marketplace_id = "marketplace_id_example" # String | A marketplace identifier.
+Specifies the marketplace where the product would be stored.

+opts = {
-  seller_sku_list: ['seller_sku_list_example'], # Array<String> | A list of SellerSKU values.
+  seller_sku_list: ["seller_sku_list_example"], # Array<String> | A list of SellerSKU values.
 Used to identify items for which you want inbound guidance for shipment to Amazon's fulfillment network.
 Note: SellerSKU is qualified by the SellerId, which is included with every Selling Partner API operation that you submit.
 If you specify a SellerSKU that identifies a variation parent ASIN, this operation returns an error.
 A variation parent ASIN represents a generic product that cannot be sold.
 Variation child ASINs represent products that have specific characteristics (such as size and color) and can be sold.
-  asin_list: ['asin_list_example'] # Array<String> | A list of ASIN values.
+  asin_list: ["asin_list_example"] # Array<String> | A list of ASIN values.
 Used to identify items for which you want inbound guidance for shipment to Amazon's fulfillment network.
 Note: If you specify a ASIN that identifies a variation parent ASIN, this operation returns an error.
 A variation parent ASIN represents a generic product that cannot be sold.
 Variation child ASINs represent products that have specific characteristics (such as size and color) and can be sold.
 }

 begin